 With nearly 3,000 square meters of floor space, the new building offers accommodation for around 130 people.
 Some 120 scientists will carry out their research in eight working groups focused on Spectroscopy and Imaging, Structural Molecular Biology, Synthetic Organic Chemistry and Theory.
 The following focal points have been defined:

 - The time-resolved study of biomolecular systems requires universally deployable triggers which can initiate biological processes at a defined point in time.
 One major goal of the research is therefore the development and application of non-system specific photocages.

 - The modelling of biomolecular processes with atomic resolution and high time-resolution is an ongoing challenge for numeric simulations.
 HARBOR research groups will therefore work on the development of numeric tools, to study the molecular dynamics of biological systems in experiments and computer simulations.

 - Initially the structural biology research working group will focus on two key questions in biochemistry: How membrane proteins pass on signals and molecules across the cellular membrane and how protein dynamics regulate enzyme function.

-HARBOR will work closely with the research institutions on site as well as the national and international users of the facilities.
+HARBOR works closely with the research institutions on site as well as the national and international users of the facilities.